Having problems? Visit our Eventzilla page instead.

-For the live drawing, we will reproduce tickets purchased both online and offline, and on those tickets will be the name and contact information of the participants.
+For the live drawing, we will reprint tickets purchased both online and offline, and on those tickets will be the name and contact information of the participants.
 The announcement will also be made online.
-We don’t use number system to avoid confusion, given the multiple ways of acquiring the raffle tickets.
+We do not use number system to avoid confusion, given the multiple ways of acquiring the raffle tickets.

 No – the winner must either pick up the car in Gallup or arrange shipping.

 No – the winner will literally receive the raffled car for the ticket price: $25.
-The only exception is if the winner is out of country: the recipient is responsible for the import taxes and fees.
+The only exception is if the winner is out of country, in which case he may be responsible for any applicable import taxes and fees.

-No – you can be anywhere to participate, but in the event that you are the winner, you are responsible for the fees that entail importing the car into your country.
+No – you can be anywhere to participate.
+However, as stated above, in the event that you are the winner, you are responsible for the fees that entail importing the car into your country.